Self Sufficient People: 18 Things They Do Without Realizing It

 13 – Trust their instincts

-self-sufficient people are individuals who know their minds and trust their instincts in a matter.
+self-sufficient people know their minds and trust their instincts in a matter.
 They’re prepared to go it alone if necessary, even if it means going against what others think.
 They don’t have big egos.
 Meaning they don’t need to be correct.
 But they trust their mind enough to choose for themselves in a non-competitive way.
-Don’t try to talk them into something they don’t feel good about.
+Don’t try to talk them into something they feel bad about.
 You won’t win.

 14 – They are team players